michaelpm54/michaelpm54.github.io/content/cv.md

 [FreeCodeCamp certifications](https://www.freecodecamp.org/fccf4a01699-ec7a-4656-a0a5-
 1e95933e81f)

-For more, see other parts of this website and my GitHub page.
+See other parts of this website and my GitHub page.

 ## Employment